gscontras/probLang/chapters/08-lexical-uncertainty_hidden.md

 ## Overview

-Answers to the question "Who of Anne and Bob were at the party?" can be pragmatically enriched in systemic ways.
+Answers to the question "Who came to the party?", when it is contextually clear that the people we care about are Anne and Bob, can be pragmatically enriched in systemic ways (see, for instance, reft:GroenendijkStokhofThesis1984).
 The answer "Anne" suggests that only Anne came, but not Bob.
-The answer "Anne or Bob" came suggests that the speaker doesn't know who came and that the speaker doesn't know that both Anne and Bob came.
+The answer "Anne or Bob" suggests that the speaker doesn't know who came and that the speaker doesn't know that both Anne and Bob came.
 We will look at a model of these inferences in the first part of this chapter.

 But what if the speaker says "Anne or both"?
-That answer suggests that the speaker considers two things possible, namely (i) that Anne came alone and that (ii) both Anne and Bob came; the speaker appears to know that the possibility that only Bob came is ruled out.
+That answer suggests that the speaker considers two things possible, namely (i) that Anne came alone and that (ii) both Anne and Bob came together; the speaker appears to rule out the possibility that only Bob came.
 This seems straightforward enough but is actually rather tricky to explain.
 The reason is that, under standard assumptions, the answer "Anne" and "Anne or both" are semantically equivalent.
 And if two utterances are semantically equivalent, how can they be distinguished with pragmatic reasoning that builds only on top of this semantic meaning.
 The second part of this chapter will look at one possible solution to this problem, using reasoning about *lexical uncertainty* as discussed more systematically in reft:bergenetal2016.

 ## Pragmatic interpretation of term answers

 We distinguish three types of possible worlds, each of which determines who of Anne and Bob came to the party.
-A speaker's knowledge state is a non-empty set of possible worlds.
-Knowledge states correspond contain all and only worlds compatible with the speaker's knowledge.
+A speaker's belief state is a non-empty set of possible worlds.
+Belief states correspond contain all and only worlds compatible with the speaker's knowledge.

 ~~~~
 ///fold: